Success is often defined by money - at the fintech start-up Tomorrow Bank, sustainability defines the success of money

 Our big differentiator is very clearly sustainability.
 Unlike N26, for example, we show very transparently where the money is - and in real time.
 We show how many good bankers we have at any given moment, and we also make sure that the money really does go to sustainable projects.
 And we have integrated sustainability into every element of our business model.

 This means that the dealer fee for payments is put into climate protection projects.
 We also want sustainable consumption and strengthen and promote sustainable behavior.
 We currently have a CO2 footprint so that you can see how much CO2 emissions a transaction causes.
 We do this to educate and create transparency without wanting to criticize.

 Source & Copyright Tomorrow Bank

-With ESG there are already sustainability standards in the financial sector?
+With ESG, there are already sustainability standards in the financial sector, aren't there?

 For example, Nestlé has a good ESG rating because they meet certain criteria.
-In doing so, it has been proven that they destroy landscapes.
-So the right things are not looked at and, above all, the business model is not examined.
-A positive ESG rating does not mean that it is a sustainable company is.
-Therefore, from my point of view, it is rather misleading.
+Yet they are demonstrably destroying landscapes.
+So they are not looking at the right things and, most importantly, they are not looking at the business model.
+A positive ESG rating does not mean that it is a sustainable company.
+Therefore, in my view, it is rather misleading.

 Who is Tomorrow Bank?

 We, Inas, Jakob and I, are all three series founders.
 We have all done something in social entrepreneurship and have already seen that it can really make a difference.
 This is a passion that unites us.
 We then got together more by chance, when we had all just finished a project at the same time and were looking for new shores.